How to Run Electricity to a Shed (DIY Step-by-Step Guide)

 I ran the cable through the hole to the exterior of my home and left approximately 25’ coiled up – which was enough length to reach the location of the exterior outlet (to be installed in a later step)

-3. Excavate Your Electrical Cable Trench
+3. Excavate Your Electrical Cable Trench to Code

 Excavate your electrical conduit and cable trench